Conference organiser's handbook

 This handbook assumes that you want to start with a relatively simple and cheap event organised on a volunteer basis.

 I mostly talk about web design and development conferences because that’s all I know.
-Still, the rules go for just about any type of conference, if you leave out the obsessing over the wifi, so anyone can benefit from this handbook.
+The rules go for just about any type of grassroot conference, though, so anyone can benefit from this handbook.

 The handbook treats Europe as the default, but its rules can easily be applied to other parts of the world.
 Ignore the bits that don’t make sense in your neck of the woods, and use the rest.